gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 Average Summer Temperature we would expect, **on average**, a 1.39 log(Hectares)
 $\underline{change}$ in log(Hectares) burned in Montana.

-* Y-intercept Interpretation: If temperature were 0 degrees F, we would expect -69.78 log(Hectares) burned **on average** in Montana.
+* $Y$-intercept Interpretation: If temperature were 0 degrees F, we would expect -69.78 log(Hectares) burned **on average** in Montana.

 \indent One other use of regression equations is for prediction.
-It is a trivial exercise (or maybe not -- we'll see when you try it!) to plug an x-value of interest into the regression equation and get an estimate for $y$ at that $x$.
+It is a trivial exercise (or maybe not -- we'll see when you try it!) to plug an $x$-value of interest into the regression equation and get an estimate for $y$ at that $x$.
 Basically, the regression lines displayed in the scatterplots show the predictions from the regression line across the range of $x\text{'s}$. \index{prediction}